mixologee/tirvandor/homebrewery-files/blood-and-coin-homebrewery.md

 **If you exposed Oleg:** *"Heard you turned in your client.
 Interesting choice.
 Merchants are gossiping about you—some love it, others won't work with a rat.
 Hope the righteousness was worth it.
 Still, you completed the contract technically.
 Membership approved."*

-**If you fenced the goods:** *"I'm hearing rumors about extra goods being sold at the Grey Market.
+**If you fenced the goods:** *"I'm hearing rumors about extra goods being sold at the Gray Market.
 Same goods your client was worried about.
 Interesting timing.
 I don't care—not my business—but be careful.
 People remember opportunists."*

 **Outcome:**
 - ✅ Iron Guild membership granted